32X: Reception and legacy

 Former executives at Sega have mixed opinions of the 32X.
-Bayless believes firmly that the 32X serves as a warning to the video game industry not to risk splintering the market for consoles by creating add-ons, and was critical of the Kinect and PlayStation Move for doing so.
-Franz places the 32X's commercial failure on its inability to function without an attached Genesis and lack of a CD drive, despite its compatibility with the Sega CD, stating, "The 32X was destined to die because it didn't have a CD drive and was an add-on.
-An add-on device is never as well thought out as a built-from-scratch device."
-Miller, on the other hand, remembers the 32X positively, stating, "I think the 32X actually was an interesting, viable platform.
-The timing was wrong, and certainly our ability to stick with it, given what we did with Saturn, was severely limited.
-There were a whole bunch of reasons why we couldn’t ultimately do what we had to do with that platform, without third party support and with the timing of Saturn, but I still think the project was a success for a bunch of other reasons.
-In hindsight, it was not a great idea for a whole bunch of other reasons."
+Bayless believed firmly that the 32X served as a warning to the video game industry not to risk splintering the market for consoles by creating add-ons, and was critical of the Kinect and PlayStation Move for doing so.
+Franz placed the 32X's commercial failure on its inability to function without an attached Genesis and lack of a CD drive, despite its compatibility with the Sega CD.
+Miller remembered the 32X and his vision for the console positively, but conceded that the timing was wrong with the Saturn on the horizon.